 Our model is both flexible and research driven and allows us to create, with you, a unique and individualized treatment plan that will give you the confidence you need to take your next step.
+This treatment plan is your road map to adulthood and is updated on a weekly basis.
 Readiness to move forward is self-determined and is based on the pace at which you choose to work.
 However, it is worth noting that during the past year, Calo Young Adults students who successfully attained readiness did so in an average of 9 months with a range in length of stay from as little as 6 months to a maximum of 18 months.

 What does the future look like for you?
 How you draw that picture is your creative expression of that adult you hope to become.
 However, the future for most students who progress beyond their work at Calo Young Adults is represented by various combinations of the following emerging adult scenarios:

-Other young adults who previously had attempted college and could have done well until clinical issues due to substance use, an eating disorder, social anxiety, depression, or any number of other problems surfaced and interrupted their progress may be motivated to address those barriers standing in the way of college re-entry.
+Other young adults who previously had attempted college and could have done well until clinical issues due to substance use, social anxiety, depression, or any number of other problems surfaced and interrupted their progress may be motivated to address those barriers standing in the way of college re-entry.
 If you are a student who fits this category, Calo Young Adults can help you gain a deeper understanding of what happened.
-After you have identified and confronted the issues that led to disruption of your educational plan, you will be ready to take advantage of all a college support program has to offer.
-As part of the Calo Young Adults College track, you will attend classes part-time at one of our local colleges.
-Because balancing both academic requirements with programmatic commitments is often a skill that can be learned with repeated practice, students entering Calo Young Adults 4 to 6 weeks prior to fall or spring college registration can usually complete this track in 9-12 months.
-Those who enter after registration or during early summer will require longer time.
+After you have identified and confronted the issues that led to disruption of your educational plan, you may be ready to take advantage of attending classes part-time.
+Balancing both academic requirements with programmatic commitments is often a skill that can be learned with repeated practice, with support from our staff.

-The Calo Young Adults “future plan” for Early Career focuses on social skills, time management, resume development, and career exploration all within the context of intensive therapeutic opportunities for personal growth and development in a supportive residential community.
+Calo Young Adults focuses on social skills, time management, resume development, and career exploration all within the context of intensive therapeutic opportunities for personal growth and development in a supportive residential community.
 If you think that you would like to investigate career options prior to making a vocational choice, Calo Young Adults might be an option for you.
 Some students on this path might also choose to finish an on-line high school program or obtain a GED.